Henry Mercer (priest): Criminal convictions and disgrace

 Mercer's subsequent career was chequered: he was a temporary Lieutenant in the Royal Naval Volunteer Reserve in 1917, and a Captain in the Royal Air Force in 1918–19.
 After the War he was appointed to a position as a lecturer at an English university, but which he subsequently lost.
 By 1921 he was teaching in an English school in Calcutta, styling himself 'Dr H.F.
 Mercer (late Captain A.I.F.)', neither of which was accurate.
 At the time of the 1939 register, he was describing himself as 'university examiner & lecturer'.

-In 1927 Mercer was sentenced for fraud in Zurich.
+In 1927 Mercer was sentenced for fraud in Zürich.
 In 1930 Mercer and Beatrice Carey, who was calling herself Mrs Mercer, were charged in Birmingham with obtaining credit at the British Legion Club in Southport with intent to defraud; Mercer was sentenced to six months' imprisonment with hard labour.
 This had followed an incident shortly before in Birmingham, when Mercer was charged with having obtained credit by false pretences at the Stork Hotel, but on that occasion the case was dismissed.
 In 1933 he was sentenced at the Old Bailey to 18 months' imprisonment for false pretences, where he had induced hotelkeepers to give money for advertisements and photographs in guide books that had never appeared.

 In 1939 he was sentenced in Rhyl to six months' imprisonment for paying his rent with a false cheque; in court he admitted to other similar offences.
 In 1946 he was sentenced to a year's imprisonment at East Sussex Quarter Sessions for having obtained £37 from a hotel licensee by false pretences.
 His last conviction was in 1948 at the Surrey Quarter Sessions, where he was sentenced to 18 months' imprisonment for false pretences and 12 months for obtaining credit by fraud.
 On that occasion he had paid hotels and tradesmen with worthless cheques.
 He died in Wandsworth Gaol hospital of pneumonia in 1949, aged 76.